nrk19/nrk19.com/README.md

 #### Grafana Virtual Host Creation

 Now we have **Grafana** running in our local network.
-What we can to do now is redirect all the requests made to **https://nrk19.com/grafana/** to our grafana container.
+What we want to do now is redirect all the requests made to **https://nrk19.com/grafana/** to our grafana container.
 We will add the following virtual host to our httpd.conf: (the Location authentication setup is optional)

 > [!IMPORTANT]
-> For this virtual host to work, we will need to create a subdomain and configure it to point to the main domain.
+> For this virtual host to work, we will need to create a subdomain and configure it so it points to the same IP address as the main domain.

 ```apache
 <VirtualHost *:443>